 In the early 1980s, a group of community leaders, many of whom would eventually form our Founding Board of Directors, gathered together to share a vision.
 They wanted to build a nursing home that would provide the finest quality of care and caring for the frail Jewish elderly living on Long Island.
 Because of their dedication and commitment, this dream soon became a reality.

-As we look back over the past two decades, we can be very proud of our many accomplishments:
+As we look back over the past three decades, we can be very proud of our many accomplishments:

 In October 1988, our 300-bed Gurwin Jewish Geriatric Center opened our “home and our hearts” to our first residents.
 This would be the